pwr-Solaar/Solaar/docs/features.md

-Options for `FeatureRW` are supplied by the `rw_options` class variable, which is used to provide command numbers for reading and writing as well as other information needed to identify the parts of the command and reponse that hold the setting value and modify the reading and writing procedure.
+Options for `FeatureRW` are supplied by the `rw_options` class variable, which is used to provide command numbers for reading and writing as well as other information needed to identify the parts of the command and response that hold the setting value and modify the reading and writing procedure.
 `PointerSpeed` uses the defaults; here is an example of specifying non-default commands for reading and writing: